wazuh/wazuh-documentation/source/getting-started/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
   :description: Looking for how to get started with Wazuh?
-In our documentation you will find everything related to deployment, requirements and more about
+Learn about our community of developers, and the Wazuh components, architecture, and deployment.

 .. _getting_started: